 Capron is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Capron is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Capron who work in office and administrative support (20.00%), sales jobs (20.00%), and maintenance occupations (10.00%).
+Overall, Capron is a town of sales and office workers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Capron who work in office and administrative support (16.22%), sales jobs (13.51%), and healthcare (13.51%).

 Capron is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, the citizens of Capron rank slightly lower than the national average.
-13.92% of adults 25 and older in Capron have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Capron is nearly on par with the US average for all cities of 21.84%: 20.83% of adults 25 and older in Capron have a bachelor's degree or advanced degree.

-The per capita income in Capron in 2010 was $27,319, which is upper middle income relative to Virginia and the nation.
-This equates to an annual income of $109,276 for a family of four.
+The per capita income in Capron in 2010 was $25,856, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
+This equates to an annual income of $103,424 for a family of four.
 However, Capron contains both very wealthy and poor people as well.

-Capron is a very ethnically-diverse town.
+Capron is a somewhat ethnically-diverse town.
 The people who call Capron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Capron residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Capron include English, German, French , and Scottish.
+Important ancestries of people in Capron include English, German, European, and African.

 The most common language spoken in Capron is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include French and African languages.